AlecRust/wordpress-gulp/README.md

 3. Navigate to Appearance > Menus in the WordPress Admin Panel and create a menu called "Primary Menu".
 This is referenced in your theme's `header.php` file

 ## Distribution
 The distributable folder is compiled by gulp to `/dist`.
-This is excluded in `.gitignore` by default but you may want this versioned in your theme repo.

 ## Extras
 - Add your Google Analytics ID to `extras.php`